 It’s a hard truth.
 But work is not a place where all people find joy and gratitude.
 Though we have legitimate reasons to feel so, we can adopt a more positive mindset.
 It all starts by noticing our and others’ effort and approaching ourselves with more compassion at work.
 Here are three ideas that will help with these.

 Finally, a longer break!
 A great time to recharge through food, relaxation, and some connection with colleagues.
+A lot of people do not include lunch in their list of tings to be grateful for because it seems so simple, but there’s a lot to thank for during this time.
 We suggest you…

 Even remotely, work should stay at work.
 After you’re done, it’s essential to create a safe space to rest and recharge -We like to call it “have fun” as well-.